 The camp day runs from 9am-4pm.
 Do you provide before/aftercare?

-Before and aftercare are provided at the Go Girls!
-BERKELEY site through the JCC of the East Bay.
-Aftercare is provided at our North Oakland Community Day School (NOCCS) and Redwood Day School sites in Oakland.
-At all sites, you may drop your daughter off at 8:30am for no additional charge.
+Yes.
+Before and aftercare are provided at all sites.
+Also, in the morning, you may drop your daughter off at 8:30am for no additional charge.
 More specific drop off and pick up information will be available when you register.